Benefits of Integrating Fuel Data

 2. More accurate tracking of vehicle costs per mile

 With these mileage updates updating in your fleet management system from your fuel transactions, you can take advantage of reports that combine fuel and other expense information.
-In Collective Data’s collectiveFleet6 solution, there’s a report called Equipment Operating Costs, which provides an overview of each vehicle and it’s operating costs per meter.
+In Collective Data’s solution, there’s a report called Asset Operating Costs, which provides an overview of each vehicle and it’s operating costs per meter.
 Accurate meters are especially important to drive accuracy into this report as it’s based on the mileage updates between a certain period of time.
-With accurate mileage being recorded from fuel, fleet managers can be confident their data is accurate and they can make more-informed decisions based on that data.
+With accurate mileage being recorded from fuel, fleet managers can be confident their data is accurate and they can make more informed decisions based on that data.

 3. Reduce fuel theft